 If you’re sharing publicly, keep sharing, in as many ways as you can.
 Make it easily shareable and encourage others to get on board, too.
 You can also refer to Zoom if you’re having trouble sharing webinars or videos of any kind.
 They’ve got an impressive support base for their clients and users, and they cover everything we’ve discussed and more.

 At Smith.ai, we know that you have a lot of things to do in a day.
 We also know that you don’t need to be the one responsible for all of them.
 Instead of trying to juggle everything, why not outsource and see what the virtual receptionists at Smith.ai can do for your brand?
-We offer 24/7 support for phone calls, live chat, Facebook message and SMS message answering, and so much more.
+We offer 24/7 support for phone calls, live chat, SMS message answering, and so much more.
 Worried about other tasks?
 Ask about how we can assist with lead intake, scheduling appointments, payment collection, and anything else that you need.

 Plus, we’ll help you craft a strategy to manage all of it so that you never miss a beat.
 When you’re busy trying to run meetings and train employees, the last thing that you need is to be answering the phone every five minutes or stopping to schedule appointments every time you get on a good roll.